 Hamilton, ON

-Hamilton has officially adopted a Vision Zero-oriented road safety plan as part of its overall Strategic Road Safety Program (SRSP).
-The SRSP aims to “eliminate incidents that result in injury or fatality”, and was re-established in August 2014 with Vision Zero in mind.
-Hamilton’s Vision Zero Action Plan is anticipated to change as more safety data becomes available.
+Hamilton has officially adopted a Vision-Zero-oriented road safety plan as part of its overall Strategic Road Safety Program (SRSP).
+The SRSP aims to “eliminate incidents that result in injury or fatality” and was re-established in August 2014 with Vision Zero in mind.
+Hamilton’s Vision Zero Action Plan 2019-2025 follows five of the Es of mobility safety, with updates anticipated in 2026.

 Resources